December 20, 2019

 Delays or not, NSAC will continue to work closely with our 130+ members, allies, and champions in Congress to ensure robust support and funding for sustainable food and farm programs in the next fiscal year.

-Categories: Beginning and Minority Farmers, Budget and Appropriations, Carousel, Conservation, Energy & Environment, Food Safety, Local & Regional Food Systems, Marketing and Labeling, Nutrition & Food Access, Organic, Research, Education & Extension, Rural Development
+Categories: Beginning and Minority Farmers, Budget and Appropriations, Conservation, Energy & Environment, Food Safety, Local & Regional Food Systems, Marketing and Labeling, Nutrition & Food Access, Organic, Research, Education & Extension, Rural Development